Carl J. Hartman

 Toll Free: 877.728.6564

-Carl J. Hartman is the Senior Vice President, Principal, Senior Investment Officer, and Business Development Manager of DiNuzzo Index Advisors, Inc. which has operated as an SEC Registered Investment Advisor since 1989 and currently manages over $685 million.
+Carl J. Hartman is the Senior Vice President, Principal, Senior Investment Officer, and Business Development Manager of DiNuzzo Index Advisors, Inc. which has operated as an SEC Registered Investment Advisor since 1989 and currently manages over $701 Million in Assets Under Management as of March 29, 2019.
 Carl joined the firm in 2007, with the objective of joining a “Fee Only” Wealth Management Firm that was focused on offering their clients sound objective investment and financial planning under a fiduciary standard.
 Carl was a key component in DiNuzzo Index Advisors, Inc., being awarded the “#1 Best Places to Work” in Western Pennsylvania / Pittsburgh in 2008, 2013 and 2016 by the Pittsburgh Business Times.
 Additionally, Carl was awarded the prestigious designation as a Multi-Year FIVE STAR Wealth Manager.
 The award is given to wealth managers in Pittsburgh and across the U.S. who satisfy key client criteria and score the highest in overall client satisfaction.

 He has been a licensed representative in the investment field for the past 20 years.
 Most recently he was employed by Charles Schwab & Co.
 Inc., where he was assigned to handle many service and investment related issues with a diverse client base of over 400 clients.
 He also worked side by side with the Schwab Private Client and Advised Investing Team in helping his clients with asset management and financial planning issues.